K3nn8DN/Color-Radius/README.md

     Playing:
         Pebble Placement Phase: Place all pebbles strategically on the grid.
-        Card Phase: Play a card to a pebble to apply its effect.
+        Card Phase: Play a card to a pebble to apply it's effect.
 Cards may remove pebbles in a radius, adjacency, or corners —there are also cards that offer helpful effects.
         Pebble Movement Phase: Move one pebble to an unoccupied panel.
         Repeat until: